Action Financial Services (India) Limited

-The Management's Discussion and Analysis Report for the year under review asstipulated under Clause 49 of the Listing Agreement with the Stock Exchanges in India isannexed to this report.
+The Management s Discussion and Analysis Report for the year under review asstipulated under Regulation 34(2)(e) of the SEBI (LODR) Regulations 2015 is annexed tothis report.

-The Company has received letter from them to the effect thattheir appointment if made would be within the prescribed limits under Section 141(3)(g)of the Companies Act2013 and that they are not disqualified from appointment.
+The Company has received letter from M/s.
+Jain Chowdhary & Co. to the effect thattheir appointment if made would be within the prescribed limits under Section 141(3)(g)of the Companies Act 2013 and that they are not disqualified from appointment.

-There are no qualifications or adverse remarks in the Auditors' Report which requireany clarification/ explanation.
-The Notes onfinancial statements are self-explanatoryand needs no further explanation.
+There are no qualifications or adverse remarks in the Auditors Report for the yearended 31st March 2019 which requires any clarification/ explanation.
+The Notes onfinancial statements are self-explanatory and needs no further explanation.